praveens-git-bit/Ignite2024/Exercise1.md

 ### Task 1.1: Create a Microsoft Fabric enabled workspace

-In this exercise, you will act as the Data Engineer, Eva, to transfer Contoso's data from ADLS Gen2 into the Lakehouse and initiate data preparation for the upcoming merger between Contoso and Litware Inc.
+In this exercise, you will act as the Data Engineer, Eva, to transfer Contoso's data from Azure SQL Database into the Lakehouse and initiate data preparation for the upcoming merger between Contoso and Litware Inc.

 1. Open **Microsoft Fabric** in a new tab by copy pasting the below link.